markov-kernel/RAT-retrieval-augmented-thinking/python_files.md

     def execute_decision(self, decision: ResearchDecision) -> Dict[str, Any]:
         """
-        Execute a reasoning decision.
+        Execute a reasoning decision using Gemini.

-        Args:
-            decision: Reasoning decision to execute

-        Returns:
-            Analysis results and insights
+        Potentially split content into multiple chunks and run them in parallel, then merge.
+        Only stores the actual analysis text, not any suggestions or placeholders.
         """
         start_time = time.time()
         success = False